Corporate, finance and litigation lawyers honored for notable legal accomplishments in transactions and disputes.

-Natasha Gianvecchio is a partner in the Washington, D.C. office and a member of the Energy Regulatory & Markets Practice and the Project Development & Finance Practice.
+Natasha Gianvecchio is a partner in the Washington, D.C. office, where she serves as Local Chair of the Finance Department, and a member of the Energy Regulatory & Markets Practice and the Project Development & Finance Practice.

-Ms. Gianvecchio’s practice concentrates primarily on the regulatory and energy market developments that impact a variety of clients in the electric and natural gas industries in the United States, including independent power producers, power marketers, electric utilities, natural gas companies, and financial institutions.
+Ms. Gianvecchio focuses on the regulatory and energy market developments that impact a variety of clients in the electric and natural gas industries in the United States, including independent power producers and sponsors, power marketers, electric utilities, natural gas companies, and financial institutions.

-Her experience encompasses a broad range of issues under the Federal Power Act (FPA), Energy Policy Act, Public Utility Holding Company Act (PUHCA), the Public Utility Regulatory Policies Act (PURPA), various other federal and state energy statutes, and regulations and regional energy market rules affecting the domestic energy industry.
+Ms. Gianvecchio’s experience also encompasses a broad range of issues under the Federal Power Act (FPA), Energy Policy Act, Public Utility Holding Company Act (PUHCA), the Public Utility Regulatory Policies Act (PURPA), and various other federal and state energy statutes, and regulations.

-Ms. Gianvecchio represents owners, operators, lenders, and investors in the energy industry before the Federal Energy Regulatory Commission (FERC) and the Department of Energy (DOE).
-Ms. Gianvecchio regularly represents clients on matters related to the following:
+She represents clients before the Federal Energy Regulatory Commission (FERC), the Department of Energy (DOE) and the regional market operators in matters related to the following:

 - FPA Section 203 approvals for mergers, acquisitions and reorganizations of energy companies and assets